 The corresponding author will receive a link for the copyright form once a contribution is accepted for publication.
 The submission will be considered as final once the author submits the copyright form.

-Papers should be between 8,000 and 12,000 words in length and ideally combine theory with empirical analysis.
+Papers should be no longer than 10,000 words length and ideally combine theory with empirical analysis.
 Papers may focus on a particular state, a group of states or the entire South Asian region.
 Papers that compare South Asian states or the region with other states and regions are also welcome.

 All articles must be accompanied by an abstract of 200 words, approximately five keywords, and full institutional affiliation, postal and email addresses and brief profile of the author/s.
 In case there are two or more authors, then corresponding author’s name and address details must be clearly specified on the first page itself.
 Papers submitted to JSAD must not be under consideration by any other publisher; authors must attest to this at the time of submission.
 It is also the author’s responsibility to disclose any potential conflict of interest regarding the submitted manuscript.

 The JSAD also publishes reviews of books on all aspects of development in South Asia.
 Individual authors or publishers interested in having their books reviewed in the JSAD should send books to Kenneth Bo Nielsen, University of Oslo, Norway, Book Review Editor, Journal of South Asian Development, at the Jindal Global Law School, India.
 Kenneth Bo Nielsen can be contacted by email at firstname.lastname@example.org.